cubicibo/SUPer/README.md

  -i, --input         Input BDNXML file.
  -c, --compression   Set the time margin required to perform an acquisition, affects stream compression. [int, 0-100, def: 65]
  -a, --acqrate       Set the acquisition rate, lower values will compress the stream but lower quality. [int, 0-100, def: 100]
  -q, --qmode         Set the image quantization mode.
-[1: PIL+K-Means on fades, 2: K-Means, 3: PILIQ, def: 3] -n, --allow-normal  Flag to allow normal case object redefinition, can reduce the number of dropped events on complex animations.
+[0: K-Means, 1: Pillow, 2: HexTree, 3: libimagequant/pngquant, def: 3]
+ -n, --allow-normal  Flag to allow normal case object redefinition, can reduce the number of dropped events on complex animations.
+ -k, --prefer-normal Flag to always prefer normal case object redefinition, can reduce the overall bitrate.
  -t, --threads       Set the number of concurrent threads to use.
 Default is 0 (autoselect), maximum is 8.
  -b, --bt            Set the target BT matrix [601, 709, 2020, def: 709]
  -p, --palette       Flag to always write the full palette (enforced for PES).